 California has more detailed consumer protection laws than other states.
-In California, any retailer with a All Sales Final policy must display a conspicuous sign.
+In California, any retailer with a All Sales Final Policy must display a conspicuous sign.
 This goes for all return and refund limitations.
 If a merchant fails to follow this rule, they must honor all return, exchange and refund requests.

-All Sales Final policies are allowed in U.K. stores because a return policy is not required.
+All Sales Final Policies are allowed in U.K. stores because a Return Policy is not required.
 If this is the case with your storefront or website, you must communicate limits clearly to your customers through signage or a clear policy on your website.

-Even if you have an All Sales Final policy and post it conspicuously, you cannot apply it to all cases.
+Even if you have an All Sales Final Policy and post it conspicuously, you cannot apply it to all cases.
 Stores must allow returns or refunds in the following situations:

 If you face any of these situations, you may have to honor the refund or return request.

-However, if a customer changes her mind or clothing fails to fit because a customer picked a wrong size, you can enforce your All Sales Final policy.
+However, if a customer changes her mind or clothing fails to fit because a customer picked a wrong size, you can enforce your All Sales Final Policy.

 Also, you can face fines if you misrepresent consumers' rights.
 The best way to avoid that is to post something like "All Sales Final.
 This policy is offered in addition to your legal rights."

-Like in the U.K., Merchants are not allowed to enforce All Sales Final policies in all cases.
+In Australia, merchants are not allowed to enforce All Sales Final Policies in all cases.
 While one can be enforced if a consumer changes his mind or finds the item at a lower price somewhere else, it does not apply if a product or service has problems or defects.

-Even if you sell an item at a loss, you must at the least offer to repair or replace it, even if you post a conspicuous All Sales Final policy.
+Even if you sell an item at a loss, you must at the least offer to repair or replace it, even if you post a conspicuous All Sales Final Policy.
 Failure to make good on defective items and ban returns and refunds no matter the situation is illegal in Australia.

 Like the other jurisdictions, Canada does not require that merchants accept returns or issue refunds under all circumstances.
-If you have an All Sales Final policy, it must be posted so customers see it before they buy.
+If you have an All Sales Final Policy, it must be posted so customers see it before they buy.

 Any retailer may face the situation where a customer requests a return or refund due to a flawed item.
 Unlike the other jurisdictions listed here, merchants in Canada are not required to honor these return or exchange requests, even when the products are damaged through no fault of the consumer.
 However, many retailers allow these exchanges anyway because it preserves goodwill with their customers.

-Consumers are accustomed to seeing this information in your returns policy.
+If you decide to enact an All Sales Final Policy, you need to put it where customers can find it.
+Consumers are accustomed to seeing this information in your Returns Policy.
 If you provide a clear link to that policy, chances are they will learn about your All Sales Final approach.

-Storefronts keep it brief because people do not have time to read pages of policy while waiting to pay for an item.
+Brick and mortar storefronts keep it brief because people do not have time to read pages of policy while waiting to pay for an item.
 Signs at cash registers are common and communicate the idea well.
-This example was posted on a Yelp review:

-That is why an All Sales Final policy in a storefront can be as brief as "All Sales are Final."
-Online return policies require more detail, especially if your jurisdiction is strict about how you communicate this.
+That is why an All Sales Final Policy in a storefront can be as brief as "All Sales are Final."
+Online Return Policies require more detail, especially if your jurisdiction is strict about how you communicate this.